inverse/disqus-spark/README.markdown

 ### Usage

-Add the below code into your view.
+Add the below code into your view:

     $this->disqus->get_html();